-7 ICORating concducted a check of web security analyzing whether the exchanges were protected from the following errors and attacks, and whether they met certain security standards:
+7 ICO Rating conducted a check of web security analyzing whether the exchanges were protected from the following errors and attacks, and whether they met certain security standards:

-[•] HSTS header presence.
-The HTTP Strict-Transport-Security response header (often abbreviated as HSTS) lets a website tell browsers that it should only be accessed using HTTPS, instead of using HTTP.
+[•] HSTS header presence: the HTTP Strict-Transport-Security response header (often abbreviated as HSTS) lets a website tell browsers that it should only be accessed using HTTPS, instead of using HTTP.

-Clickjacking attack protection A malicious technique of tricking a web user into clicking on something different from what the user perceives they are clicking on something different from what the user perceives they are clicking on.
+[•] Clickjacking attack protection: a malicious technique of tricking a web user into clicking on something different from what the user perceives they are clicking on.

-[•] Drive-by Download attack protection Unintended download of computer software from the Internet.
+[•] Drive-by Download attack protection: unintended download of computer software from the Internet.